 Few words about the wave

 We were skeptical about visiting Nias off-season, but took our chances on a random date during March, it paid off and enjoyed good surf and waves every day, even saw some waves barreling on a 3-5 feet swell.

 Easy take-off, deep water, and hair-dry paddling in and out makes it safe.

 Nias smaller than 5 feet is an easy wave for advanced beginners and intermediate surfers.
-Easy take-off, deep water, and hair-dry paddling in and out makes it safe.
+Easy take-off, deep water, and hair-dry paddling in and out make it safe.
 Wearing booties is just a plus to get to the spot fast while walking on the exposed reef.